 You arrive tired in the evening.
 With clothes full of dust.
-And in the mouth, the dry taste of the earth.
+And in my mouth the dry taste of the earth.

-After driving just under 1,300 km in the Chilean desert among the Andean cordillera, entire ravines always too distant to touch and framing a blue sky capable of crushing all dimensions and perspective, what comes back to my mind is the large number of dogs along the roadside.
+After driving just under 1,300 kilometres in the Chilean desert between the Andean cordillera, full of ravines always too distant to touch and framing a blue sky capable of crushing all dimensions and perspectives, what comes back to me is the large number of dogs along the roadside.

 They sleep, they run, they look at you puzzled.